vdumoulin/vdumoulin.github.io/_posts/2014-10-10-extending-pylearn2.md

 mixin subclass is defined to handle the data description part (more about that when we look at the `Model` subclass).

-Let's look at how the subclass should look like:
+Let's look at how the subclass should look:

 {% highlight python %}
 from pylearn2.costs.cost import Cost, DefaultDataSpecsMixin